 So how does that relate to meaningful work?

-Most jobs don’t have the glamour of trekking through the Amazon to deliver vaccines to long-lost tribes, but you probably don’t have to save the world to experience job fulfilment either.
+Most jobs don’t have the glamour of trekking through the Amazon to deliver vaccines to long-lost tribes, but you probably don’t have to save the world to experience happiness and fulfilment in your career either.
 And it certainly gets you out of dealing with moth-sized mosquitoes, man-eating snakes or cannibalistic fish, which is probably better for your family.
 When it comes down to it, those vaccines have been developed by underpaid scientists and purchased by the generosity of ordinary working people who are making a difference where they can.

 There’s a famous quote that says, “You don’t help the poor by becoming one of them.”
 It’s a good point.
 The world needs people to trek through the jungle, but not too many.
 Mostly it needs people to keep the economy running, to care for children, to fix the plumbing, to manage the accounts and to run the machine that is ‘modern life’.
 There has never been a higher standard of living, safety or health than that enjoyed by people, like us, living in today’s developed world.
 If we want to share that with our developing cousins, we won’t achieve it by throwing in the towel.